GDSC-IIIT-Kalyani/WOC-certificate-generator-Hactoberfest2021/README.md

  ```
  pip install -r requirements.txt
  ```
- 3. Now you can run the `main.py` to get started
+ 3. Now you can run the `main.py` to get started.
+Then open live server and fill details to get Winter of code 2.0 certificate